-Playwright is a rising star in the web scraping and automation space.
-If you thought Puppeteer was powerful, Playwright will blow your mind.
+Playwright is a rising star in the web scraping and automation world.
+Thought Puppeteer was powerful?
+Playwright will blow your mind.

 - Start a browser with Playwright

 - Extract data from a website

 To showcase the basics of Playwright, we will create a simple scraper that extracts data about GitHub Topics.
 You’ll be able to select a topic and the scraper will return information about repositories tagged with this topic.

 We will use Playwright to start a browser, open the GitHub topic page, click the Load more button to display more repositories, and then extract the following information:

 To use Playwright you’ll need Node.js version 14 or higher and a package manager.
 We’ll use

 npm, which comes preinstalled with Node.js.
 You can confirm their existence on your machine by running:

 If you’re missing either Node.js or NPM, visit the installation tutorial to get started.